>>

 Fulltext fields are only indexed, not stored, so we can search them, but their values will not be returned in the results.

-The sql_field_string is a combo field/attribute and it's values are both indexed, but also stored.
+The sql_field_string is a combo field/attribute, and its values are both indexed and stored.

 source sakila_film { type = mysql sql_host = 127.0.0.1 sql_user = user sql_pass = pass123 sql_db = sakila sql_query_pre = SET NAMES utf8 sql_query = SELECT film.film_id, title, description,category_id, release_year,rental_rate from film join film_category on film.film_id=film_category.film_id sql_field_string = title sql_field_string = description sql_attr_uint = release_year sql_attr_uint = category_id sql_attr_float = rental_rate}